Interrupting your studies (taking time out)

 What if I pass my exams but still want to take time out?

 Even though you may be able to progress to your next year of study, you might decide after the exam period or during the summer vacation that you need to take time out and return to your studies at a later date.
 This could be due to health, personal or financial reasons.
 If you wish to do this, you would need to obtain permission from your Academic School and submit an Interruption of Study form as above.

 If you are in the UK on Tier 4 student leave you will not normally be allowed to remain in the UK while you are not attending your course.
 Please see our guidance on for more information.

 Students who are temporarily enrolled

-If you are temporarily enrolled because you have not been able to pay the amount of tuition fee which is required to fully enrol or if you have not been able to provide evidence of your qualifications, you will have been given a deadline on which your temporary enrolment will end, at which time your record at Queen Mary University of London will normally be terminated.
+If you are temporarily enrolled because you have not been able to pay the amount of tuition fee which is required to fully enrol or if you have not been able to provide evidence of your qualifications, you will have been given a deadline on which your temporary enrolment will end, at which time your record at Queen Mary will normally be terminated.
 If you know that you will be unable to pay the required amount of tuition fee or provide evidence of your qualifications by that deadline, and you are unable to arrange an extension of that deadline, you could apply to your academic school to interrupt your studies, rather than have your record terminated.
 If you are allowed to interrupt, you can resume your studies the following academic year, without having to apply for a new place.
 You won’t normally be charged any tuition fees if you were only temporarily enrolled.